barriosjorge/gmt_docs/src/architecture-organization.rst

    SWCS Organization

-The above figure illustrates the final organization hierarchy using the Unified Modeling Language (UML) diagram after the process.
-System, Domain, Subsystem and Packages are aggregations that make up the hierarchy of the GMT software and control Components, meaning that a system contains multiple domains, a domain contains multiple subsystems, and so forth.
+The above figure illustrates how the SWCS organization hierarchy fits into the project organization using the Unified Modeling Language (UML) diagram after the process.
+System, Domain, Subsystem and Packages are aggregations that make up the hierarchy of the GMT SWCS, such that a system contains multiple domains, a domain contains multiple subsystems, and so forth.
 The Classifier class provides basic naming and description attributes.
 The ConfigurationItem class extends Product Breakdown Element (PBE) and Work Breakdown Element (WBE) classes to enable mapping of the SWCS structure to the GMT project Product Breakdown Structure and Work Breakdown Structure.